-The EnU must also, finally, phase out Europe's fossil fuel subsidies.
+The EnU must also, finally, phase out Europe's fossil fuels and all subsidies.

 If we are to limit global heating to 1.5 degrees Celsius, we can create no new fossil fuel infrastructure.
 But governments continue to fund climate and environmental breakdown at an alarming rate.
-By some estimates, just one-fourth of the amount currently spent on fossil-fuel subsidies globally would be sufficient to pay for the transition to renewables.
-136 In the EU, direct and indirect fossil fuel subsidies exceed €200 billion137 annually.
+By some estimates, just one-fourth of the amount currently spent on fossil-fuel subsidies globally would be sufficient to pay for the transition to renewables.177 In the EU, direct and indirect fossil fuel subsidies exceed €200 billion178 annually.
+At least €4 billion of these subsidies come from the EU itself.179

 This is why the EnU must set legislative brakes on subsidies, phasing out existing fossil fuel subsidies and redirecting them towards the GPW.
 But such a phase-out cannot be merely an opportunity to punish EU member states for non-compliance.
-For years, coal-dependent countries like Poland have resisted calls to decrease emissions - any punitive, target-based system will fail on a political level.
+For years, coal-dependent countries like Poland have resisted calls to decrease emissions - so all targets must be clearly achievable, fully funded, and profitable in the short to medium term.